wyz960521/tesa/README.md

 We introduce the TESA algorithm, which is a novel motif discovery algorithm designed for ChIP-exo data.
 ChIP-exo is a high-resolution DNA sequencing technique that improves the accuracy and precision of motif discovery compared to traditional ChIP-seq methods.
 TESA utilizes a weighted two-stage alignment procedure that takes into account positional sequencing coverage to allocate weights to sequence positions.
 This allows for the accurate localization of TF-DNA interaction sites and the assessment of closely located or overlapping binding occurrences.
 Experimental results demonstrate that TESA outperforms other motif discovery algorithms in terms of precision and the reconstruction of Position Weight Matrices (PWM) when applied to both prokaryotic and eukaryotic ChIP-exo datasets.
 The availability of the TESA source code and benchmark datasets further enhances its potential as a valuable tool in genomic research.

 Overall, we highlight the significance of TESA in improving motif discovery accuracy and precision by leveraging the higher resolution and precise localization offered by ChIP-exo data.
-The algorithm's weighted two-stage alignment procedure and incorporation of a "bookend" model contribute to its superior performance in identifying DNA binding patterns.
+The algorithm's weighted two-stage alignment procedure and incorporation of a 'bookend' model contribute to its superior performance in identifying DNA binding patterns.
 The comparisons with other motif discovery algorithms and the availability of benchmark datasets further validate the effectiveness of TESA in genomic research.

 ![image](overview.png)

 ## How TESA works

-TESA incorporates a weighted two-stage alignment procedure and a "bookend" model to accurately identify DNA binding patterns.
+TESA incorporates a weighted two-stage alignment procedure and a 'bookend' model to accurately identify DNA binding patterns.
 The algorithm consists of the following steps:

 ### 1. Two-stage alignment